apache/druid/docs/content/querying/sql.md

 As a caller, it is important that you properly handle response truncation.
 This is easy for the "object" and "array" formats, since truncated responses will be invalid JSON.
-For the line-oriented formats, you should check the trailer they all include: one blank line followed by the number of rows in the preceding reponse.
-If you detect a truncated response, either through a JSON parsing error or through a missing trailer, you should assume the response was not fully delivered due to an error.
+For the line-oriented formats, you should check the trailer they all include: one blank line at the end of the result set.
+If you detect a truncated response, either through a JSON parsing error or through a missing trailing newline, you should assume the response was not fully delivered due to an error.

 ### JDBC